Ever thought about taking an eye test? Take it here!

 A dioptre is a unit of measurement of the optical power of a lens or curved mirror, which is equal to the reciprocal of the focal length measured in metres (that is, 1/metres).
 It is thus a unit of reciprocal length.
 For example, a 3-dioptre lens brings parallel rays of light to focus at 1⁄3 metre.
 Optical power of the human eye is 58 D.

 Fun fact: Monoyer also inserted his name into the chart.
 Reading upwards, ignoring the last line, the letters on the left-hand side spell ‘Monoyer’, the letters on the right-hand side ‘Ferdinand’.
-Can you spot it?2
+Can you spot it?
+(Independent)

 What about the Snellen Eye Chart?

 Soon after Monoyer published his eye test, the Dutch eye doctor Herman Snellen developed a similar chart, the Snellen Eye Chart.
 The first version used abstract symbols, which were then replaced with letters.
-Unlike the previous model, it places the largest letters at the top.3
+Unlike the previous model, it placed the largest letters at the top.
+(Express)

 The chart consists of 10 lines of block letters, beginning with big letters on the top row.
-The size of the letters progressively decreases, allowing for more letters on each subsequent line.4
+The size of the letters progressively decreases, allowing for more letters on each subsequent line.
+(Very Well Health)

 The Snellen Chart is still used today to measure people’s eyes.
 During an eye exam the eye doctor will ask you to find the smallest line of text letters that you can make out, and ask you to read it.
 If you can read the bottom row of letters, your visual acuity is very good.

-If you want to find out whether your eyes need a visual aid, you should see your eye doctor and ask to determine the clarity of your distance vision.
-If you want to find out at home how good your vision is, however, you can easily do the Snellen Eye Test before you visit your ophthalmologist.
+If you want to find out whether your eyes need a visual aid, you should see your eye care practitioner and ask to determine the clarity of your distance vision.
+Before you visit your doctor or optician, you can do the Snellen Eye Test at home.

 The test we're providing here can be useful to test nearsightedness, which causes blurry distance vision.
 That is particularly helpful to screen children for nearsightedness.